-- Hold a Bachelor's degree in a natural or physical science or engineering program - Meet the University of California minimum GPA requirement for admission, currently at 3.0. - Applicants who have not studied at an English speaking University must have done an English proficiency examination for international students (TOEFL or other University approved examination such as the IELTS) and must meet the Office of Graduate Studies minimum TOEFL score requirement (or equivalent for other University-approved examination). - Provide three letters of recommendation.
-Letters from faculty familiar with the applicant's research accomplishments are of particular value to the evaluation process.
-One of the letters should be from the sponsoring faculty member of GGI. - Provide a Statement of Purpose. - Provide a Statement of Personal History. - Students are also encouraged to submit a curriculum vita or resume with their application documents. - a) Prerequisites: In addition, applicants are expected to have successfully completed upper division undergraduate courses in the biological sciences, e.g. immunology, microbiology, chemistry, biochemistry, cell biology and/or genetics.
-While there are no minimum course requirements, the record of the student should demonstrate aptitude and interest in the areas covered in courses such as (examples only): BIS 101 (Genes and Gene Expression), BIS 102 (Structure Function of Biomolecules), BIS 104 (Regulation of Cell Function), BIS 120 (Cell and Molecular Biology), CHEM 107A +B (Physical Chemistry for Life Sciences), CHEM 118A C (Organic Chemistry for Health and Life Science), CHEM 128A-C (Organic Chemistry), MIC102 (General Bacteriology), MIC b) Deficiencies.
-Course work deficiencies should be made up by the end of the first academic year following initial enrollment by earning a letter grade of "B" or better.
+- Hold a Bachelor's degree in a natural or physical science or engineering program. - Meet the University of California minimum GPA requirement for admission, currently at 3.0. - Applicants who have not studied at an English-speaking University must have taken an English proficiency examination for international students (TOEFL or other University approved examination such as the IELTS) and must meet the Office of Graduate Studies minimum TOEFL score requirement (or equivalent for other University-approved examination). - Provide three letters of recommendation.
+Letters from faculty familiar with the applicant's research accomplishments are highly valued in the evaluation process. - Provide a Statement of Purpose. - Provide a Statement of Personal History. - a) Prerequisites: In addition, applicants are expected to have successfully completed upper division undergraduate courses in the biological sciences, e.g. immunology, microbiology, chemistry, biochemistry, cell biology and/or genetics.
+While there are no minimum or specific course requirements, the record of the student should demonstrate aptitude and interest in the biological sciences.
+Applicants are also expected to have gained relevant research experience prior to entering the program.